AnonAuthorAI/KDD23_Paper275/Rebuttal.md

 ### Quesiton #1: Using variance in Eq.
 (7)

 Thank you for your question.
 The similarity in the form of Eq.
-(7) and standard normalization is why we named it imbalance-aware normalization.
+(7) and standard normalization is exactly why we named it imbalance-aware normalization.
 To incorporate the class-imbalance prior directly into the normalization, we utilize the relative normalization weight in Eq.
 (6) instead of the variance.
 This approach accounts for the higher chance of misclassifying minority samples as majority, as opposed to the reverse.

 Compared to the static weight defined in Eq.
 (6), actual variance need to be calculated in every iteration.
 More importantly, due to the lack of labels in minority classes, there may be only a few nodes predicted to be minority samples, leading to inaccurate and unstable variance estimation.
 Hence, we utilize both Eq.
 (6) and (7) for faster and more stable imbalance-aware normalization.
+We will add these explanations in the revised version.

 ### Quesiton #2: Micro-averaged metrics

 Sure.
 In accordance with previous research [1, 2, 3], we utilize the balanced accuracy and macro-f1 score to accurately assess the model's performance on both majority and minority classes.
 It should be noted that micro-averaged metrics may introduce biases and may not accurately reflect the model's performance on minority classes since they are likely to be dominated by majority classes.
 Nevertheless, we extend the main results (Table 2) in the original paper and present results using the Micro-F1.

 The outcomes show that GBA can still demonstrate competitive and even better performance to all baselines.
 More importantly, GBA consistently improves the best performance with micro-averaged metric.
-For example, with GCN, GBA\_T achieves 3.07\%/16.85\%/6.21\% improvement on Cora/CiteSeer/PubMed on the best Micro-f1 score.
+For example, with GCN, GBA-T achieves 3.07%/16.85%/6.21% improvement on Cora/CiteSeer/PubMed on the best Micro-f1 score.
 This further demonstrates the efficiency of GBA's design: it can boost the learning for minority classes without sacrificing the performance of majority classes.
-We only report the BEST results among 7 baselines under each GBA setting due to the space limitation, please kindly refer to the following [anonymous page](https://anonymous.4open.science/r/KDD23_Paper275-E66D) for the full results.
+We only report the BEST results among 7 baselines under each GBA setting due to the space limitation, please kindly refer to the following [anonymous page](https://anonymous.4open.science/r/KDD23_Paper275-E66D) for the full results (section: Results with Micro-averaged Metrics (IR=10)).

 | GNN - Metric           | Cora  | w/ GBA_P       | w/ GBA_T         | CiteSeer | w/ GBA_P        | w/ GBA_T          | PubMed | w/ GBA_P         | w/ GBA_T         |
 | ---------------------- | ----- | -------------- | ---------------- | -------- | --------------- | ----------------- | ------ | ---------------- | ---------------- |